spack/spack/lib/spack/docs/environments.rst

 If the environment was activated with its view, deactivating the environment will remove the view from the user environment.

-The ``activate`` command can also be used to create a new environment if it is not already defined by adding the ``--create`` flag.
+The ``activate`` command can also be used to create a new environment, if it is not already defined, by adding the ``--create`` flag.
 Managed and unmanaged environments can both be created and if an environment already exists then spack will simply activate it.